: BOWDOIN'S OLDEST GRADUATE DIES AT AGE __ 104 ______________ _

 Memorial contributions may be made to the Delaware Valley Humane Society, 101 E Main St, Sidney, NY

 13838 in his honor.

 Sums of $20,000 or more may be sent to the Felix Smith Verity fund at Bowdoin College, Brunswick,

 Maine in honor of his parents John William and Anna Evangeline Appleby Verity.

-To send flowers to Felix's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Felix Smith Verity, please visit our floral store.